 The office chair should be of the height wherein the feet can touch the floor comfortably.
 Small cushion to support the back.
 Sit up straight in the chair.

 Do not sit in sitting position for hours together at a stretch.
-Take break after every 30 to 45 minutes.
-Relax and stretch your muscles during break.
+Take a break after every 30 to 45 minutes.
+Relax and stretch your muscles during the break.
 Don’t ever overbend the head; it will put stress on your neck muscles.